State of Washington Adopts Statewide Drug Take-Back Legislation

 In particular, in enforcing the Act, the Department may require a person or entity to engage in or refrain from engaging in certain activities and may assess a civil fine of up to $2,000 per day. § 11(5)(b)–(d).
 The Department also has authority to require an informal administrative conference. § 11(5)(a).
 The Department may not, however, prohibit a covered manufacturer from selling a drug in or into Washington. § 11(5)(d).

-With eight offices across the country, including in Seattle, Beveridge & Diamond has been involved with pharmaceutical take-back requirements since the earliest implementation of such legislation.
-Beveridge & Diamond’s Pharmaceutical and Health Care Practice Group assists pharmaceutical companies on a wide range of environmental and product-related matters in the US and overseas.
-For more information, please contact Don Patterson or Dacia Meng in our Washington D.C. office, or Rachel Roberts in our Seattle, Washington office.
+Beveridge & Diamond’s Pharmaceuticals and Health Care industry group assists pharmaceutical companies on a wide range of environmental and product-related matters in the US and overseas.
+For more information, please contact the authors.